-Mary Ann has taught in her studio for over 60 years.
-Dancing is more than a way of life for her - it's a happiness, a rhythmic spirit that she imparts to all her students and staff.
+The founder, Mary Ann taught in her studio for 50 years.
+Although currently retired, Mary Ann reflects on her dance career, Mary Ann told us that Dancing is more than a way of life for her - it's a happiness, a rhythmic spirit that she imparts to all her students and staff.
 Besides the technique and mastery she commands as a teacher, her intent and purpose is to share her love of dancing. and have all her students experience the joy of moving to music.

 Mary Ann is a graduate of Dance Educators of America, Dance Masters of America, a charter member of Professional Dance Teachers Association, and the National Association of Dance and Affiliated Artists She danced with the Hal Sands Manhattan Rockettes and performed with the Springfield Accordion Orchestra in California (performing in Disneyland), in Hawaii (performing for the Governor), and in New Zealand (performing for the Prime Minister) among other places.